nhejazi/ezPkgs/_setupJupyter.md

+# Jupyter kernels for Python2, Python3, R, Julia

-# Instructions for set up and use of Jupyter kernels for Python2, Python3, R, Julia
+What follows are instructions for the set up and use of Jupyter kernels for the core languages of data analysis.

 ## Using the Jupyter notebook with multiple kernels
 - After installation of the desired kernels, all can be accessed via the browser: